Pelegorn/ovenSimulator/README.md

 * air_per_kg_mango:       amount of air used, to transport the needed energy (can be used to calculate a fan)

 ## idealCondensation
-Calculates an ideal condensation dryer (heat pump).T his function uses coolProp, make sure to have coolProp installed in an MATLAB compatible Phython version (in Phython use: pip install coolProp) For more information, see <a href="coolProp: web('http://www.coolprop.org/')">the coolProp Web site</a>.
+Calculates an ideal condensation dryer (heat pump).This function uses coolProp, make sure to have coolProp installed in an MATLAB compatible Phython version (in Phython use: pip install coolProp) For more information, see [CoolProp-Website](http://www.coolprop.org/ "CoolProp-Website").
 ### inputs:
 * temp_cooling:   low temperature of the heat pump
 * temp_heating:   high temperature of the heat pump